-Swarm is a sprawling, open-air installation by Dead Puppet Society which combines hand-crafted sculpture with dazzling technological effects.
-Over two thousand miniature bee sculptures have been artfully arranged throughout West Village as part of the precinct-wide celebration of Bee Month.
-Each sculpture is laser-cut from polished brass and assembled by hand; including individually posed legs, antennae and wings.
+Swarm is a sprawling, open-air installation by Dead Puppet Society combining hand-crafted sculpture with dazzling technological effects created for West Village as part of a precinct-wide celebration of bees in May 2022.
+Over two thousand miniature bee sculptures were artfully arranged throughout West Village.
+Each sculpture was laser-cut from polished brass and assembled by hand; including individually posed legs, antennae and wings.

 We sat down with Associate Creative Director Matt Seery to find out more about bringing Swarm to life.

 Can you tell me a little bit about your role at Dead Puppet Society

 I’m Associate Creative Director at Dead Puppet Society.
 I work alongside the Directors of the company to dream up new artworks and experiences for our patrons.
 It’s a joyful role that lets me work closely with every member of our small (but gutsy) team, as I help nurture a strange new idea from start to finish; through the talented hands of our artists each step of the way.